 a Member or Members present in person or by proxy and representing not less than one-tenth of the total voting rights of all the Members having the right to vote at the meeting

 A demand for a poll may be withdrawn only with the approval of the meeting.
-Unless a poll is demanded, a declaration by the Chairman of the meeting that a Resolution has been carried, or carried unanimously, or by a particular majority, or lost, and an entry to that effect in the minute book shall be conclusive evidence of that fact without proof of the number or proportion of the votes recorded for or against such Resolution.
-If a poll is demanded, it shall be taken in such a manner (including the use of ballot or voting papers or tickets) as the Chairman of the meeting may direct, and the result of the poll shall be deemed to be the Resolution of the meeting at which the poll was demanded.
-The Chairman of the meeting may (and if so directed by the meeting shall) appoint scrutineers and may adjourn the meeting to a place and time fixed by him for the purpose of declaring the result of the poll.
+Unless a poll is demanded, a declaration by the Chair of the meeting that a Resolution has been carried, or carried unanimously, or by a particular majority, or lost, and an entry to that effect in the minute book shall be conclusive evidence of that fact without proof of the number or proportion of the votes recorded for or against such Resolution.
+If a poll is demanded, it shall be taken in such a manner (including the use of ballot or voting papers or tickets) as the Chair of the meeting may direct, and the result of the poll shall be deemed to be the Resolution of the meeting at which the poll was demanded.
+The Chair of the meeting may (and if so directed by the meeting shall) appoint scrutineers and may adjourn the meeting to a place and time fixed by them for the purpose of declaring the result of the poll.

-In the case of an equality of votes, whether on a show of hands or on a poll, the Chairman of the meeting at which the show of hands takes place or at which the poll is demanded shall be entitled to a casting vote.

-A poll demanded on the choice of a Chairman or on a question of adjournment shall be taken forthwith.
-A poll demanded on any other question shall be taken either immediately or at such subsequent time (not being more than 30 days from the date of the meeting) and place as the Chairman may direct.
+A poll demanded on the choice of a Chair or on a question of adjournment shall be taken forthwith.
+A poll demanded on any other question shall be taken either immediately or at such subsequent time (not being more than 30 days from the date of the meeting) and place as the Chair may direct.
 No notice need be given of a poll not taken immediately.
 The demand for a poll shall not prevent the continuance of the meeting for the transaction of any business other than the question on which the poll has been demanded.

 Votes of Members at General Meetings